For general information about upgrades, downgrades, platform support, etc., please visit

 By default, the collation sorts characters having a code point listed in the DUCET table (Default Unicode Collation Element Table) according to the weight value assigned in the table.
 The collation sorts characters not having a code point listed in the DUCET table using their implicit weight value, which is constructed according to the UCA.

 For non-language-specific collations, characters in contraction sequences are treated as separate characters.
 For language-specific collations, contractions might change character sorting order.

-CMake now causes the build process to link with the GNU gold linker if it is available.
-To suppress use of this linker, specify the
+CMake now causes the build process to link with the GNU gold linker if it is available and not explicitly disabled.
+To disable use of this linker, specify the

 -DUSE_LD_GOLD=OFFCMake option.
 (Bug #23759968, Bug #82163)